 Season: from early November until late March for the early leafers or early May for the late starters.
 In mild districts, early season planting of evergreens may have some advantage, whilst in very cold exposed areas spring planting is probably best; on the other hand, during the mid-season period trees have achieved complete dormancy, which enables them the better to withstand being out of the ground during handling and transit.
 On the whole, the precise time (within the overall six month planting season) of moving trees is not of so much importance as is sometimes believed - but the weather after planting (particularly approaching and during spring, and even during the first summer) can have a considerable effect on the establishment of newly-planted trees.

-Manuring: very often not necessary, except that the addition of such materials as leafmould, compost, or very old farmyard manure is always eneficial as a surface mulch.
-Remember that overdoing the fertiliser pplication can often do more harm than omitting it altogether, conifers, particularly, resenting any farmyard manure in the rootzone.
+Manuring: Very often not necessary, except that the addition of such materials as leaf mould, compost, or very old farmyard manure is always beneficial as a surface mulch.
+Remember that overdoing the fertiliser application can often do more harm than omitting it altogether, conifers, particularly, resenting any farmyard manure in the root zone.

 After-Planting Care: Make sure the trees are firm - if not, re-tread, or stake without delay.
 Keep the ground immediately around the trees free of weeds by hoeing, handweeding or the use of mulch mats (see page 111 under Sundries) - continue with this for as long as possible and anyway for a year or two.
 If the first spring/early summer is very dry, give a really thorough soaking, and then mulch thickly with grass cuttings, leaf litter or straw, which will also keep down weeds.
 In dry spells, be prepared to assist with watering in the first season or two.
 After one or two years’ growth, loosen and re-tie staked trees, or remove stakes if the trees have settled in really firmly.